 To understand the meaning of the setup, “My wife is an excellent housekeeper,” we must first identify, assign, or assume a context for it.
 For the sample setup we probably assigned the context of a happily married couple.
 This context gives us a framework for defining and understanding what the elements of the setup mean.

-Axiom 4 – assumptions are made based on our past experience to fill in the missing, undefined, and implied information.
+Axiom 4 – within the given context, assumptions are made based on our past experience to fill in the missing, undefined, and implied information.

 Based on the context of happily married couple, we examine the elements of the setup.
 For instance the setup was said by a man, therefore we make the assumption that “my wife” means the man and his female wife are married.
 From the phrase, “excellent housekeeper,” we make assumptions they’re happily married, and the husband is proud of the job his wife does of cleaning and running their household.

-Axiom 6 – based on a context and a collection of assumptions the mind forms an elaborate, imagined story to organize the communication so it makes sense.
+Axiom 6 – based on a context and a collection of assumptions the mind forms an elaborate, imagined story to organize the communication until it makes sense.